ketikagarg/blueSkyAcademicNetwork/README.md

 Gender detection: To classify, I use the pronouns used by members, and if none are present, I use Gender API in Python.

 [Network Viz](https://ketikagarg.github.io/blueSkyAcademicNetwork/network2.html)

+Another way to visualize is to bundle the nodes and edges in a community and represent each community as a node.
+The network is easier to navigate in this higher-level visualization.
+As a proxy for what type of community a node represents, I use the most central starter pack in that community as a label.
+[Higher-level Network Viz](https://ketikagarg.github.io/blueSkyAcademicNetwork/d3Network_bundled.html)

 These do not cover all the academic starter packs in the interest of easier data handling.
 Main filter applied was the presence of at least 4 members between packs to register an edge between them (to remove spurious connections).
 There are currently ~1300 packs included.